Advanced Proctology: Sphincter-Preserving Laser Treatments

 Yes.
 Because the high-energy laser beam naturally seals small blood vessels instantly as it moves through tissue, bleeding is close to zero.
 This precision allows treatments to be completed safely as short daycare procedures, meaning you can comfortably return home to your family the very same evening.

-While laser therapy permanently destroys the active diseased tracks or nodes, protecting your overall anorectal health requires maintaining smooth bowel habits.
+While laser therapy and MIPH permanently correct the active diseased tracks or nodes, protecting your overall anorectal health requires maintaining smooth bowel habits.
 Dr. Garg advises a high-fiber diet, drinking 3-4 liters of water daily to eliminate constipation, avoiding sitting on the toilet for prolonged periods, and staying active.